Scholarships, Awards and Prizes by subject area

 The Noel Ryan Scholarship

-The award is given to a student within the Faculty of Humanities.
+The award is given to a student within the Faculty of Arts, Law and Social Sciences.
 The student must be eligible under HEAR (Higher Education Access Route) and meet three specific indicators: income threshold; DEIS school attendance (Limerick City or County); and area.
 The Scholarship awards €2,000 per year for 4 years, totalling €8,000.
-The student must complete an essay and may be called for an interview.
+The student must complete an essay and may be called for interview.

 Plassey Campus Centre Scholarship